ashraful99-98/pixie_zip/README.md

 # pixie_zip
-choose color when you cursor display any color
+choose color when you cursor in display